The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2019

-Lisa Maria Kreusser (University of Cambridge, UK).
+Lisa Maria Kreusser (University of Cambridge, United Kingdom)

 Thesis title: Anisotropic nonlinear PDE models and dynamical systems in biology